 \Cref{fig:results_synthetic_dataset} and \Cref{fig:results_real_dataset} report the performance of different explanation methods on univariate and multivariate datasets, presented as the mean and standard deviation over 10 random seeds (applies to all subsequent tables/figures).
 Our approach consistently achieves the best results across metrics (AUPRC, AUP, and AUR).

 The performance metric (AUPRC) on real datasets, illustrated in \Cref{fig:results_real_dataset}, show that \modelname{} surpasses existing methods, including TimeX++, across all datasets.
 We perform paired t-tests at the 5\% significance level to evaluate whether \modelname{} significantly outperforms other methods.
 The results indicate that \modelname achieves statistically the highest performance on several datasets (e.g., ECG and PAM), while other models like TimeX++ and CounTS remain competitive.

-\rebuttal{\myparagraph{Theory Validation.} To empirically validate our theory, we leverage the existing faithfulness ($\gF_\rvx$) metric used in our main results.
-Furthermore, we investigate the counterfactual approximation error ($\epsilon_{cf}$) mentioned in \Cref{thm:autoencoder-cf-expected}.
-Specifically, we compute the Spearman correlation between $\epsilon_{cf}$ and $\mathcal{F}_\rvx$.
-Our results demonstrate a strong negative correlation, as illustrated in \Cref{fig:cf_error_faithfulness_correlation}: a smaller approximation error ($\epsilon_{cf}$) leads to higher explanation faithfulness ($\mathcal{F}_\rvx$).
-This fidelity to the theoretical bounds also extends to other related metrics.
-We additionally validate the error bounds in \Cref{sec:experiments_faithfulness}}.
-In terms of faithfulness, \Cref{tab:ff_metric} shows results of explanation methods applied to different black-box models, and for multiple datasets.
-Our \modelname{} consistently reaches more faithful results than other baselines, highlighted by its best ranking.
-We further investigate the faithfulness and its link with counterfactuals from \Cref{thm:autoencoder-cf-expected} in our ablation study below.